Marina Mazepa

-Marina Mazepa (Марина Мазепа, Maryna Mazepa /uk/; born May 7, 1997) is a Ukrainian-American actress, model, dancer, and contortionist.
+Marina Mazepa (Марина Мазепа, Maryna Mazepa /uk/; born May 7, 1997) is a Ukrainian actress, model, dancer, and contortionist.
 She is known for competing in the fourteenth season of America's Got Talent and reaching the quarterfinals.
 She has also competed in talent show competitions such as So You Think You Can Dance, France's Got Talent, and Ukraine's Everybody Dance!
 As an actress, she has appeared in films such as Malignant, The Unholy, and Resident Evil: Welcome to Raccoon City.

 Early life

 Mazepa was born on May 7, 1997, in Konotop, Ukraine.
 She has an older brother named Ruslan.
 She began taking folk dance lessons at the age of 5.
 Her ninth grade teacher urged her to join the Academy of Circus and Variety Arts in Kyiv, despite the objections of her parents, who wished for her to study law.
 She began attending the academy after her parents relented when she passed her school exams and received a scholarship.